kelseyhightower/kubernetes-the-hard-way/docs/04-certificate-authority.md

 ## The Service Account Key Pair

-The Kubernetes Controller Manager leverages a key pair to generate and sign service account tokens as describe in the [managing service accounts](https://kubernetes.io/docs/admin/service-accounts-admin/) documentation.
+The Kubernetes Controller Manager leverages a key pair to generate and sign service account tokens as described in the [managing service accounts](https://kubernetes.io/docs/admin/service-accounts-admin/) documentation.

 Generate the `service-account` certificate and private key: